G-ZNJ8QW23K9

 Vehicle Speed

 Drive at a speed appropriate for wet weather conditions.
 High speeds increase the danger of hydroplaning.
 In rainy conditions, you should lower your speed.
+A vehicle will not hydroplane at slow speeds.
 You should also avoid pools of water and puddles on the roads.
 Pools of water on the roadway are often deeper than they look.

 Newly licensed drivers should avoid driving during heavy rains.
-It requires time and experience to become a skillful driver.
+Experience requires time to become a skilled driver.
 Driving experience can only be gained over time.
-Young drivers have more traffic accidents during the early years of driving.
+Young drivers have more traffic accidents than experienced drivers.

-Inexperienced drives just do not understand the danger of water on the roadway.
+Inexperienced driver do not understand the danger of water on the roadway.
 Poor speed choices made in wet weather conditions can lead to harmful traffic accidents.
-We pavement adds one more factor in driving safely.
+Wet pavement adds one more factor in driving safely.

-Never use cruise control in wet-weather driving conditions.
-The cruise control does not think “wet pavement.”
-You, the driver, have to perform this function.
+Never use cruise control when it is raining.
+The cruise control does not think “wet pavement” and turns itself off.
+You, the driver, must perform this function.
 So release your cruise control when it starts raining.

 Properly Inflated Tires